CSC207-UofT/course-project-207-project-dream-team/Report Files (.md)/Progress_Report.md

 - InstructorScheduler (Child Class): for users who have preferences on instructors
 - DurationScheduler (Child Class): for users who have preferences on class duration
 - TimeslotScheduler (Child Class): for users who prefer to have class in certain timeslot
+- SimpleScheduler (Child Class): for users who have no scheduling preference
 - Presenter: display the timetables to the users
 - Controller: Utilize multiple classes to retrieval course information from users and provide possible timetables to the users